Xuberan-Build/luminary-studio/documents/QUANTUM_INITIATION_REFERENCE.md

-# Quantum Initiation Protocol - Complete Reference
+# Business Alignment Orientation - Complete Reference

 **Use this as your template for creating cohesive products in the ecosystem**